anytizer/open-ideas/ideas/mentorship/readme.md

 Projects: A list of discussions as a core topic between mentor and mentee.

-Mentee wants to learn something from a mentor.
+Mentee wants to learn something from a mentor and leads the discussion.
-Mentor provides a comfortable timing to communicate and lead the discussion.
+Mentor provides a comfortable timing to communicate.